JuliaAI/MLJ.jl/docs/src/index.md

   easier to use models from a wide range of packages,

-* Unlock performance gains by exploiting Julia's support for parallelism, automatic differentiation, GPU, optimisation etc.
+* Unlock performance gains by exploiting Julia's support for parallelism, automatic differentiation, GPU, optimization etc.

 ## Key features